-Thank you to Lidia Pallo for providing the following information on embossing leather on a Zing.
+Thank you to Lidia Pallo for providing the following information on embossing leather on a Maxx.
 Note that this same method would apply to other KNK cutters.

 - Use craft-store tooling leather the kind that comes in ~ 8" X 11" sheets and is about 2-3mm thick.
 These can usually be found at the major craft stores. - Once you are ready to emboss, use a spray bottle of water to saturate the leather piece.
 This is key because if you try to emboss over it without "getting it ready first" the leather will retain very little of the embossing.
 Saturating it with water preps the surface.
 Spray the entire surface two or three times while waiting in between for it to soak in (it doesn't take long).
-If, after drying, the leather becomes crackedlooking then it's possible you over-saturated it and it became distorted in the drying process. - You do not want the rollers to travel over the leather.
-Thus, arrange the leather on the mat just as one would do when using a glue pen or certain inks that might smear. - The small end of the embossing tool should be used.
+If, after drying, the leather becomes crackedlooking than it's possible you over-saturated it and it became distorted in the drying process. - You do not want the rollers or the press rings to travel over the leather.
+Thus, arrange the leather on the mat accordingly.
+The small press rings can be rolled over to the sides of the pinch roller bar, just as one would do when using a glue pen or certain inks that might smear. - The small end of the embossing tool should be used.
 Insert with the tip of the embosser just above the leather surface.
-Refer to the settings table at the end of this chapter for recommended settings.

-To finish off the leather piece you can do a number of things, like dyeing it, staining it, or doing any additional hand-tooling.
-Tandy Leather has a lot of video tutorials on Youtube for just about any project.
+Refer to the settings table at the end of this chapter for recommended settings. - To finish off the leather piece you can do a number of things, like dyeing it, staining it, or doing any additional hand-tooling.
+Tandy Leather has a lot of video tutorials on You Tube just about any project.
 One can also apply a gloss coat to make it shiny.
 To ensure the leather is well taken care of and lasts, you can also use leather conditioner.

-12.03 Engraving
+12.09 Engraving